 For those expectant moms, congratulations!
 Motherhood is a journey of the soul with pregnancy being a time of transformation.
 From body, to priorities to the way your home is set up, there are lots of changes in store for the arrival of your bundle of joy!

-The Prenatal Exercise Classes Has Good Benefits for a Pregnant
+The Prenatal Yoga Classes Has Good Benefits for a Pregnant

 With the state of flux you are in, connect with your yoga practice for stability and grounding, you will feel much more ready for the changes when you build a routine around yourself that helps you cope with the transformation.
 Our prenatal yoga package includes post natal as well, working around your convenience we come to your doorstep, conducting the class in the comfort of your home.
 In light of your energy levels fluctuating with each stage of gestation no effort is required for you to commute to a studio, we have found at home classes are also treasured once your new born arrives so you can still nourish yourself through your yoga practice whilst being earshot of the little one.